hoanganhx86/binance-tradingview-demo/README.md

     yarn build

 Then open xcode and add all the files inside `reactjs-app/build` folder to the `html` group in xcode project.

-All set we can run the application derectly in xcode and test the result.
+All set and ready to run the application directly in Xcode.

 **React js build folder output after running `yarn build`**